turi-code/userguide/deployment/pipeline-launch.md

 #### Local Asynchronous Jobs

-In this code snippet, we will create a job which can add two numbers, execute it locally, and get the results (or exceptions if the function failed).
+In this code snippet, we will create a job which can add two numbers, execute it locally, and get the results (and exceptions if the function failed).

 First, create the Python function.
-Then pass the name and the function keyword arguments that you want to run with into [``job.create()``](https://dato.com/products/create/docs/generated/graphlab.deploy.job.create.html).
+Then pass the name and the function keyword arguments that you want to run with into [job.create()](https://dato.com/products/create/docs/generated/graphlab.deploy.job.create.html).

 ```python
 import graphlab as gl